abderrahman504/Polynomial-Allocation-System/README.md

 # Polynomial-Allocation-System
-A  java Application that utilizes linked lists to allow users to perform operations on polynomials
+A  java Application that utilizes linked lists to allow users to perform operations on polynomials as required for a university assignment.

 All source files are in the directory names "src".

 The "src" directory contains the main source file called "App.java".
 There is also a package that contains the implementation of single, double linked lists in the directory names "linkedLists".

+The linked lists are have been created by the auther as part of the university assignment.